syaiful9507/canvas/readme.md

 - **Admin** (Somebody who can do everything and see everything)

 When you install a fresh version of Canvas, you'll have a default admin user set up automatically.
 From there, you can perform any basic CRUD actions on users, as well as assign their various roles.

-## Features

-> **Note:** The following features are completely optional, you are not required to use them.

-### Frontend
+## Frontend UI

 **Want a beautiful, Medium.com-inspired frontend?** Use the `canvas:ui` Artisan command to install the scaffolding: